 The Southern Alberta Institute of Technology (SAIT) is committed to providing a safe environment for all students, employees and guests — protecting them from environmental and occupational hazards, including the potential health risks associated with exposure to airborne asbestos fibres.

 Asbestos is a group of naturally occurring fibrous minerals that are flexible, strong, resistant to electricity and unaffected by chemicals and high temperatures.

-Because of these properties, asbestos was used for years in many commercial products, including insulation and fireproofing materials and cement and wallboard materials.
-Collectively, these are sometimes referred to as asbestos-containing materials (ACM or ACMs).
+Because of these properties, asbestos was used for years in many commercial building materials, including insulation, flooring, cement and wallboard materials.
+Building materials such as these, as well as other commercial products, are commonly referred to as asbestos containing materials (ACM).

-ACMs were used extensively in erecting and renovating buildings until the 1990s — especially those constructed between 1940 and 1975 — and, as a result, can be found in older buildings at SAIT.
-Most asbestos-containing materials at SAIT, however, are in areas not accessible by students, employees or the public.
+ACM were used extensively in building construction until the 1990s, especially those constructed between 1940 and 1975.
+ACM are present in older buildings on SAIT’s main campus; however most are located in areas not accessible by students, employees or the public.

 Find more information on asbestos at these sources: